1980 Oakland Raiders season

-Still playing in Oakland, the Raiders entered the season with a new quarterback after acquiring Dan Pastorini from the Houston Oilers for Kenny Stabler.
-However, Pastorini struggled and the Raiders got off to a 2–3 start when Pastorini was injured and replaced by Jim Plunkett.
+Still playing in Oakland, the Raiders entered the season with a new quarterback after acquiring Dan Pastorini from the Houston Oilers for Ken Stabler.
+However, Pastorini struggled and the Raiders got off to a 2–3 start before Pastorini was injured and replaced by Jim Plunkett.
 Plunkett proved right for the Raiders offense.
 The defense led the league in interceptions (35), turnovers (52) and yards per carry (3.4 YPA).
 Lester Hayes led the NFL with 13 interceptions.
-The team won 6 straight compiling an 11–5 record and qualifying for the playoffs as a Wild Card.
-In the Wild Card Game, the Raiders would beat the Houston Oilers 27–7 at Oakland as the Raiders defense picked off former teammate Kenny Stabler twice.
+The team won 6 straight games to compile an 11–5 record and qualify for the playoffs as a wild–card team.
+In the Wild Card round, the Raiders defeated the Houston Oilers 27–7 at Oakland as the Raiders defense picked off Stabler, a former Raiders player himself, twice.
 Playing in freezing weather with the temperature reading 2 F, the Raiders stunned the Browns 14–12 in a defensive struggle in Cleveland.
-In the AFC Championship Game in San Diego, the game would be a shoot out as the Raiders stunned the Chargers 34–27 to become the first AFC Wild Card to make the Super Bowl.
-Highlighted by Jim Plunkett's MVP performance and Rod Martin's 3 interceptions, the Raiders defeated the Philadelphia Eagles 27–10 in Super Bowl XV, becoming the 5th NFL team to win two Super Bowls, joining the Packers, Dolphins, Steelers, and Cowboys.
+In the AFC Championship Game in San Diego, the Raiders upset the Chargers 34–27 in a shootout to become the first AFC Wild Card to make the Super Bowl.
+Highlighted by Jim Plunkett's MVP performance and Rod Martin's 3 interceptions, the Raiders defeated the Philadelphia Eagles 27–10 in Super Bowl XV, becoming the fifth NFL team to win multiple Super Bowls, joining the Packers, Dolphins, Steelers, and Cowboys.
+They were also the first wild-card team to ever win the Super Bowl.